I HAVE A QUESTION?

 How often do I attend?

-Our counselling sessions will be weekly, some counsellors may offer fortnight appointments, for me however weekly sessions is about an investment in you.
+I offer weekly counselling sessions seeing this an as an investment in you.
 Like with your physical health and paying for a gym membership, you are making an commitment to help improve your mental wellbeing.
 I will provide a space each week just for you, to build on your awareness and understanding to focus more on what you want to achieve.

 What are your fees?